cavetownie/vpn-config-ddc/README.md

-# VPNConfigurationDDC2021
+# VPNConfigurationDDC2021 // 2022
-[DA] Shellscript til konfigurering af Wireguard til De Danske Cybermesterskaber 2021.
+[DA] Shellscript til konfigurering af Wireguard til De Danske Cybermesterskaber 2021 og 2022.
 Lavet af Cave, grafik af Phiko

-[EN] Shellscript for configuration of Wireguard for the Danish Cyberchampionship 2021.
+[EN] Shellscript for configuration of Wireguard for the Danish Cyberchampionship 2021 and 2022.
 Made by Cave, graphics by Phiko